We know the art, the artists, the community + how to connect them all!

-Liz is the Director of YARDS Projects, and curator of the Dalad Collection at Worthington Yards in Cleveland’s Warehouse District.
+Liz is the Director of YARDS Projects and curator of the Dalad Collection at Worthington Yards in Cleveland’s Warehouse District.
 She co-founded and is the Former Executive Director of Zygote Press, a non-profit printmaking studio also located in Cleveland, Ohio.
-She founded the Collective Arts Network, a quarterly journal, online resource and arts consortium that works to promote Northeast Ohio artists and organizations to a greater audience.
-She is founder of the Artist Trust, an open access collective arts project and artist registry to better connect Cuyahoga County Artists of all disciplines to each other and the greater community.
+She founded the Collective Arts Network, a quarterly journal, online resource, and arts consortium that works to promote Northeast Ohio artists and organizations to a greater audience.
+She is the founder of the Artist Trust, an open-access collective arts project and artist registry to better connect Cuyahoga County Artists of all disciplines to each other and the greater community.

-Hillary has been in the Architecture/Engineering/Construction industry for more than six years, with over 20 years’ experience marketing a variety of products and services.
-Lyon is currently pursuing an Executive MBA at Weatherhead, Case Western Reserve University.
-She is a University of Denver graduate who also has a graphic design degree from the Art Institute of Colorado.
-An experienced events and development professional, Lyon serves on several local boards/committees, and is a supporter of arts and culture in NEO.
+Hillary has been in the Architecture/Engineering/Construction industry for more than eight years, with over twenty years of experience marketing a variety of products and services.
+In 2019, Lyon received an Executive MBA at Weatherhead, Case Western Reserve University.
+After graduating from Hathaway Brown School, she attended the University of Denver for undergrad and also has a graphic design degree from the Art Institute of Colorado.
+An experienced events and development professional, Lyon serves on several local boards/committees and is a supporter of arts and culture in NEO.

-Lyon is a Cleveland Leadership Center former board member, serves on Leadership Council and has been on the host committee for Accelerate since its inception.
-Liz and Hillary are pitching at this event on 2.27.19 https://www.cleveleads.org/events/accelerate/accelerate-2019-presenters/ She also will be joining the commercial real estate organization NAIOP board in 2019 as Communications Chair.
-Lyon has been a member of the AIA Design Awards and SPACES gallery fundraiser planning committees for several years, as well as the co-chair of FORE the Kids, a circle of friends’ golf outing benefiting UH Rainbow Babies and Children’s Hospital.
+Lyon is a former Cleveland Leadership Center board member and served on Leadership Council for 5 years.
+She has been on the host committee for CLC’s Accelerate since its inception, stepping down to pitch on 2.27.19 https://www.cleveleads.org/events/accelerate/accelerate-2019-presenters/ She joined the commercial real estate organization, NAIOP, board in 2019 as Communications Chair and Design of Excellence Awards Chair.
+Lyon was a member of the AIA Design Awards and SPACES gallery fundraiser planning committees for several years.
+Currently, she is also the co-chair of FORE the Kids, a circle of friends’ golf outing benefiting UH Rainbow Babies and Children’s Hospital.